rockholla/nodejs-git-npm-release/README.md

 npm install --save-dev @rockholla/git-npm-release
 ```

-When you're done developing everything for a release on your project and have committed everything:
+When you're done developing everything for a release on your project and have it all committed:

 ```
 ./node_modules/.bin/git-npm-release [public|restricted (default = public)]